shanemarvinmay/DB_HW_2/README.md

 **TODO input screenshot of num_conference_per_city graph output**

 * 1 mapper and 1 reducer
     * show image of mapper and reducer.
-MAKE SURE TO EXPLAIN THEM AS IF THEY CAN'T OPEN THE FILE AND READ.
 * create plot
     * show image of squished plot
     * explain that 185 bars isn't reflective of a data scientists' actual work and doesn't convey the information clearly.